top of page

 Waikoko Rock Scaling

-Resurfacing Project from Kalihiwai Ridge to Ka Haku Road (4 miles)
+Resurfacing Project from Kalihiwai Ridge to Ka Haku Road – Night Work (4 miles)

-Resurfacing Project from Princeville to Waikoko (MM 0 – MM 4.5)
+Resurfacing Project from Princeville to Waikoko: Repaving Phase (MM 0 – MM 4.5)

 • DOT will emphasize to contractor: no widening of asphalt beyond what is specified in contract.

-Resurfacing Project from Princeville to Waikoko - Pedestrian Improvements
+Resurfacing Project from Princeville to Waikoko: Pedestrian Path Phase

 • Contractor: Hi’ilawe and Boyer